Statistics · Topic

 Data collection and displays are where statistical thinking becomes visible.
 Students begin by asking statistical questions, deciding how data should be collected, and choosing displays that match the type of data they have.
 They learn that a graph is not just decoration: it is a claim about what matters in the data and what patterns the viewer should notice first.
 This topic covers categorical and numerical data, frequency tables, bar graphs, line plots, histograms, box plots, pie charts, and stem-and-leaf plots, along with the common display mistakes that make data look more dramatic or more certain than it really is.
 A strong foundation here matters because every later statistics topic depends on representing data honestly before summarizing or interpreting it.

-Suggested learning path: Start with statistical questions, data collection, and categorical versus numerical data, then move through tables and simple graphs before reading richer displays such as histograms, box plots, pie charts, and stem-and-leaf plots.
+Suggested order: Start with statistical questions, data collection, and categorical versus numerical data, then move through tables and simple graphs before reading richer displays such as histograms, box plots, pie charts, and stem-and-leaf plots.

 Data Representation